joshnroy/solarized-dark-apparent-ui/README.md

 ___

-To find the brighter and more apparent matching theme, go to [Solarized Dark Apparent Syntax](https://github.com/joshnroy/solarized-dark-apparent-syntax)
+To find the brighter and more apparent matching syntax theme, go to [Solarized Dark Apparent Syntax](https://github.com/joshnroy/solarized-dark-apparent-syntax)